ndakic/LaptopPrice/README.md

 <h4> Data Scrapper </h4>

 - Python scripts which:
-    - Collects as many as possible laptops from website <a href="https://www.kupindo.com/"> kupindo.com</a>.
+    - Collects as many as possible laptops from website <a href="https://www.kupindo.com/" target="_blank"> kupindo.com</a>.
     - Insert collected data into DB